Random Thoughts on Advice

 - Wise Bread points out that for First Time Home Buyers: Learn to Trust is an interesting piece of advice, but remember to hire trustworthy folks first too (as is pointed out).

-- Money Smart Life talks advises about Emergency Funds In Case You Lose Your Job, which is topical and good advice.
+- Money Smart Life talks advises about Emergency Funds In Case You Lose Your Job, which is topical and sound advice.

-- Ellen Roseman wants to hear about your Telecom Complaints, as she is in the same boat right now.
+- Ellen Roseman wants to hear about your Telecom Complaints, as she is in the same boat.

 - Michael James did some serious number crunching and may have a system where you might not lose as much when you buy lottery tickets with the teasing title Winning the Lottery.